 In a work environment, repetitive tasks can cause a breakdown of physiology, and cause chronic conditions to develop.
 For those who work on their feet, like nurses, delivery people or factory workers, repetitive body movements will create pain.
 The pain will cause permanent disability if not treated, and there are many options for those who are engaged in some type of physical activity to perform their employment functions.

 - Made from a specialized weave, the strong elastic sock, or stocking applies pressure to the muscles in the legs feet or ankles.
 The pressure forces circulation from the affected areas and sends blood back to the heart to stimulate the circulation process.
-The result of the ‘graduated pressure’ more pressure on the affected areas, and reduced pressure as the sleeve rises on the leg create ‘fresh legs’.
+Results of the ‘graduated pressure’ more pressure on the affected areas, and reduced pressure as the sleeve rises on the leg create ‘fresh legs’.

 - Pain reduction and discomfort reduction are the end game here, through natural circulation.